Ernest Grant (nurse)

 Ernest Grant is an American nurse and educator living in Chapel Hill, North Carolina.
 In 2018, he began serving as the 36th president of the American Nurses Association (ANA).
 Notably, he is the first male to serve in this position.
 One of his goals has been to encourage diversity in nursing.
 Since being elected, the percentage of male nurses has increased.
 He also serves as adjunct faculty for the University of North Carolina at Chapel Hill School of Nursing.

 Notably, he was the first African American to graduate from his LPN program, which kickstarted his nursing career."If it wasn’t for the community college system, I would not be where I am today.
 It was a leg up to continue my education."

 Education and awards

 Grant earned his PhD in Nursing from the University of North Carolina at Greensboro in 2015.
 Prior to earning his PhD, Grant was presented the Nurse of the Year Award for his work treating those injured on 9/11.
 George W. Bush presented him with this award in 2002.

 In 2022, Grant received an honorary Doctor of Science degree from the University of Wisconsin–Madison.
+He was named a Living Legend by the American Academy of Nursing in 2026.